radicand/pebble-lumon/README.md

 ## Inspiration

-This watchface is inspired by the **Lumon Industries intranet terminal** from HBO's *Severance*.
+This watchface is inspired by the **Lumon Industries MDR terminal** from *Severance*.
 The show features a dystopian corporation with heavily segregated employees ("innies" and "outies") who work in the mysterious Macrodata Refinement (MDR) department, analyzing data on grid-based terminals without knowing what they're processing.

 ## Resources